 Good to know: Herculaneum is open daily except on Wednesdays.
 The archeological site is located just a short walk from the Ercolano Scavi railway station which has direct and frequent connections to Naples.
 The train ride from Naples to Ercolano takes just about 20 minutes.
 The walk from the station to the archeological site is just 5 minutes.
 This makes Herculaneum a popular excursion from Naples, also for people who prefer to travel without guided tours.

 TIP: Book your tickets for Herculaneum online in advance.
-We didn’t do this and ended up in a long line for the tickets, whereas the ‘online’ ticket desk was totally empty and people with reservations could walk in without any wait.
+We didn’t think to do this and ended up in a long line waiting for the tickets, whereas the ‘online’ ticket desk was totally empty and people with reservations could just walk in without any wait.
 Online tickets are valid the whole day and aren’t timed, so it’s really simple.

 While Herculaneum is not as big or overwhelming as Pompeii, it’s also a site that you’ll appreciate better if you have a bit more background information.
 If you want to make the most of your visit here, opt for an audio guide (it’s an extra option when you book entrance tickets) or book a guided tour.